 On my first night here, my future boss asked what my priorities were.
 A beer, a shower a beer, I replied.
 Well, I didn't get a shower that night.
 In one of the bars we went in, a colleague had a young lady on each knee and one draped around his neck.

+"But I'm gay," he protested.
 "I'm not," I thought, "I'm not."

-In rewriting Culture Shock - Jakarta over the past few weeks, I've come to realise that there are a few gaps in my knowledge.
+In rewriting Culture Shock - Jakartaover the past few weeks, I've come to realise that there are a few gaps in my knowledge.
 For example, never having had a full expat package, there are choices I've never had to make and perhaps never wanted to.
 There's also the factor of having an Indonesian wife and family.

 If any of you dear readers are reading Jakartass because you miss the old place yet wonder how you survived, or perhaps wonder why you're still here, I'd love to hear from you, particularly if you can answer some (all?) of the following questions: